Swedish nuclear weapons program: Freedom of action and enhanced defence research

-In talks between Prime Minister Erlander and Supreme Commander Swedlund in 1959, Erlander confirmed that the program on enhanced defense research would give results with regard to the warhead design.
+In talks between Prime Minister Erlander and Supreme Commander Swedlund in 1959, Erlander confirmed that the program on enhanced defence research would give results with regard to the warhead design.
 He emphasized, however, that he was uncertain about the effect it would have on the nuclear weapons issue and would delay the final decision on production until closer to the estimated date of completion in 1963.
 Thus, Palme preferred to postpone the crucial decision for years, with the goal of avoiding a serious split in the party, as opposed to a difficult compromise necessary to satisfy the desires of both sides for the long run.
-The implication of this doctrine meant that almost any nuclear weapons research could be pursued under the terms "defense research" and "freedom of action", while the Social Democratic leadership and the government had partially included the nuclear opponents’ lines in their public declarations.
+The implication of this doctrine meant that almost any nuclear weapons research could be pursued under the terms "defence research" and "freedom of action", while the Social Democratic leadership and the government had partially included the nuclear opponents’ lines in their public declarations.
 With the nuclear opponents essentially co-opted, AMSA's activity was diminished, and the Swedish peace movement started focusing primarily on advocating reduction of nuclear arsenals in the major nuclear powers.
 When the government brought up the issue in 1961, Erlander said that he himself now swung in the negative direction regarding the nuclear program, as compared to his views 3–4 years earlier, which he had never announced publicly.
 The decision that was expected to be made in the coming years remained suspended.
 The research was continued and the freedom of action doctrine was intact.
 Erlander's scientific adviser, Torsten Gustafson, was one of those advocating for the continued investment in research.